Latest snapshot of the coronavirus impact - Shepparton News

 QUEENSLAND

-* Public school students resume full-time classes on May 25 with no commuter caps on public transport.
+* Public school students have resumed full-time classes with no commuter caps on public transport.

 * Shopping for non-essential items permitted and up to five members of one household can visit other homes.